Articles about Psychology

 From Chip Heath's "Decisive" “Confirmation bias is probably the single biggest problem in business, because even the most sophisticated people get it wrong."
 "Our normal habit in life is to develop a quick belief about a situation and then seek out information that...

-From Chip Heath's "Decisive" What is Narrow Framing, and Why is is Bad? "narrow framing, which is the tendency to define our choices too narrowly, to see them in binary terms."
+From Chip Heath's "Decisive" Widen your options.
+From WRAP Beware of narrow framing. "narrow framing, which is the tendency to define our choices too narrowly, to see them in binary terms."
 People think, "should I do this? or not?"
-"Nutt found that “whether or not” decisions...
+"Nutt found that “whether or not”...

 How to ask questions to get trustworthy information.